-So this is the same type of thing, is that

-implementation board to figure out what's working and what's not.
+So this is the same type of thing, is that some sort of at this point in time monthly type of implementation to have an advisory board or implementation board to figure out what's working and what's not.

 DR. LYNCH-WALSH: So, and I think I know why you're saying no, we have been painfully aware that advisories are being underutilized in this district.
 So I don't think we need to create a new one.
 For right now give the monthly report to the audit committee.
-Once all the moving and shaking and restructuring - MR. MAYERSOHN: Well, we don't necessarily meet on a monthly basis.
+Once all the moving and shaking and restructuring --

+MR. MAYERSOHN: Well, we don't necessarily meet on a monthly basis.